 But not only that, the land masses that we now call continents are the result of shifts that broke up a supercontinent that scientists have called Pangea.
 It would be a mistake to think that the shifts that created the 7 continents have stopped.
-For these shifts continue and will create new continents in the distant future (we are talking about hundreds of millions of years from now).
+These shifts continue and will create new continents in the distant future (we are talking about hundreds of millions of years from now).

-Although the number seven is the most common for continents there are two other widely spread and fairly accepted number of continents.
+Although the number seven is the most common for continents, there are two other widely spread and fairly accepted number of continents.

 It used to be believed that there were only 5 continents.
-Indeed some people still believe to be the case.
+Indeed, some people still believe to be the case.
 The five continents would be the following:

 Other people believe that there are 6 continents, as follows:

-- Australia (Oceania).
+- Australia (Oceania)

 But, by far, the most commonly agreed number of continents is 7:

-- Australia (Oceania).
+- Australia (Oceania)

+Whether you believe there are 5, 6, or 7 continents would largely depend on when and where (i.e., which country) you went to school.
 Some people would also take the landmass that encompasses Europe and Asia as one whole known as Eurasia.
 There is also a common misconception concerning Australia (the continent) and Australia (the country).
 The continent known indistinctly as Australia or Oceania should not be confused with the country of Australia, for Australia (the continent) includes Australia, Tasmania, New Guinea, and New Zealand, as well as Polynesian and Micronesian islands.

-This continent has a land mass of 11,670,0000 (square miles) or 28,489,869 (square kilometers).
+This continent has a landmass of 11,670,0000 square miles or 28,489,869 square kilometers.